 He served as an adjunct assistant professor of law at Penn State’s Dickinson School of Law for many years, where he taught courses in Natural Resources Law, Environmental Law, Environmental Compliance, Environmental Litigation, and Toxic Torts.
 He has lectured at seminars sponsored by the American Bar Association, the Environmental Protection Agency, the National Association of Attorneys General, the American Bar Institute, the Environmental Law Institute, the Pennsylvania Bar Institute, the Pennsylvania Chamber of Business and Industry, the National Business Institute, Executive Enterprises, and the Eastern Mineral Law Foundation on such topics as RCRA corrective action, HSCA (Pennsylvania Superfund), hazardous waste regulation, Brownfields redevelopment, indoor air pollution, wetlands regulations, groundwater protection, the Clean Air Act Amendments (including Title V permitting and enforcement), Act 2 of 1995 (Pennsylvania’s Brownfields Program), SARA implementation, and oil and gas leasing and pooling and unitization.
 He served as a representative of the National Association of Attorneys General on several EPA Superfund Workgroups.

-Mr. Carroll is highly rated for environmental matters in Chambers USA: America's Leading Lawyers for Business, is listed in The Best Lawyers in America and was selected for inclusion on the 2013 Pennsylvania Super Lawyers list.
+Mr. Carroll is highly rated for environmental matters by Chambers USA: America’s Leading Lawyers for Business and was selected for inclusion on the 2013 Pennsylvania Super Lawyers list.
+He is listed in The Best Lawyers in America and has been named by Best Lawyers as the Harrisburg “Lawyer of the Year” for Environmental Law (2015).

 Mr. Carroll served as editor of “Pennsylvania Environmental Laws,” published in 1991 by the Pennsylvania Environmental Council, and as a contributing author to “Pennsylvania Environmental Law and Practice,” published in 1994 by the Pennsylvania Bar Institute, as well as in the 6th Edition of the text published in 2010.
 He served as co-author of “Pennsylvania Environmental Guide” (1997) and “Pennsylvania Air Permitting Guide” (2000) published by the Pennsylvania Chamber of Business and Industry Educational Foundation.
 Mr. Carroll also authored the chapter “Environmental Issues Arising from Development of the Marcellus Shale” in Aspatore Special Report: Navigating Legal Issues Around the Marcellus Shale (2011 Thomson Reuters/Aspatore).